Cost of Bathroom Extension

 If your bathroom is not ventilated properly, it will remain damp, leading to severe problems such as mould, mildew, and rot in the walls.

-The average cost for installing an extractor fan is around £150-£300.
+The average bathroom extractor fan installation cost is around £150 to £300.

 Labour Costs and Timescales